-As recipient, Susan Pozo joins 54 of the Distinguished Faculty Scholar Award, this is the highest award WMU bestows on faculty members.
+As recipient, Jeffrey Angles joins 56 of the Distinguished Faculty Scholar Award, this is the highest award WMU bestows on faculty members.
 It pays tribute to individuals whose work constitutes a significant body of achievement that is widely recognized within national and international academic communities.
 All recipients will receive a plaque and a $2,000 honorarium to their base pay.
 They will carry the suffix title, Distinguished Faculty Scholar.

 2019 Fall Convocation Videos